Where is Cygnet?

 If you are driving, you can choose to drive through the beautiful Huon Valley or along the stunning coastal Channel Highway:

-Alternatively, you can take one of the bus services:
+Alternatively, you can take one a bus:

 The Spirit of Tasmania overnight ferry service operates between Melbourne and Devonport on the north coast of Tasmania.